GoGoNetworking/GoGoNetworking.github.io/README.md

  -Get Rid of those annoying dead zones inside or even outside.
  -Lower Ping which helps with responsivness/lag when online.
- -Get the most speed out of you wireless and wired devices -Greater security for your network and all the devices on your network.
+ -Get the most speed out of you wireless and wired devices -Greater Security for your network and all the devices on your network.